 - Transfer the tomatoes to a chopping board, allow to slightly cool then chop into quarters.
 Next, place the peeled tomatoes in a large bowl and use your hands to crush them.

 - Set the saucepan to heat under medium heat.
 To the pan, add the olive oil and slivered garlic.
-Allow the garlic to sizzle for about a minute, then stir in the peeled and crushed fresh tomatoes, onion, water, salt, red chili pepper flakes, oregano, the sprig of basil, then stir.28 ounces tomatoes, 1 red or white onion, ¼ cup extra virgin olive oil, 1 large sprig basil leaves, 1 teaspoon dried oregano, 1 teaspoon red chili flakes, 1 teaspoon salt, ½ cup water
+Allow the garlic to sizzle for about a minute, then stir in the fresh tomatoes, onion, water, salt, red chili pepper flakes, oregano, and the sprig of basil, then stir.

 - Add more salt if needed, garnish with some thinly sliced basil leaves and serve.

-- Transfer the canned tomatoes to a bowl then crush with your hands, if whole.
-This recipe makes for a hearty marinara sauce, but simply use a hand blender if you prefer your sauce less hearty.
+- Transfer the canned tomatoes to a bowl then crush them with your hands.
+This method yields a hearty marinara sauce.
+If you prefer a smoother consistency, use a hand blender.

 Notes

-- I do not recommend using a cast-iron skillet or a metallic pot as the tomato sauce will probably end up having an acidic taste.
+- I do not recommend using a cast iron skillet or a metallic pot as the tomato sauce may end up having an acidic taste.

-- Flavor variation - Throw in some anchovies, capers, olives, or your favorite seasonings and herbs for a variation in the flavor!
-Feel free to add about half a cup of red wine, if not on a keto diet!
-Also, I personally find that it tastes better when it has been made a day before to use later.
+- For variation, throw in some anchovies, capers, olives or your favorite seasonings and herbs for a variation in the flavor!
+Add about half a cup of red wine for a depth in flavor, but keep an eye on the net carb count, if on a low-carb diet!
+This sauce is even tastier when made a day ahead.

 Sara